menouarazib/eventdetector/README.md

 mex_bow_shocks = mex_bow_shocks[
     (mex_bow_shocks[MIDDLE_EVENT_LABEL] >= start_date) & (mex_bow_shocks[MIDDLE_EVENT_LABEL] <= stop_date)]

+"""
-# This parameter determines the amount of data to include in the dataset around each reference event, specified in
-# units of time.
-By default, it is set to None, and in this case all data will be used.
+The 'time_window' parameter is crucial for controlling the amount of data used in the dataset.
+It should be specified as a number of units of time.
+By default, it is set to None, which means that all available data will be used.
+However, if a value is provided, the dataset will only include a specific interval of data around each reference event.
+This interval consists of data from both the left and right sides of each event, with a duration equal to the specified 'time_window'.
+Setting a time_window can offer several advantages, including speeding up the training process and improving the neural networks' understanding for rare events.
+"""
 time_window: int = 5400

 # Create the MetaModel